WorkOfStan/mycms/README.md

 Note: `$MyCMS` name is expected by `ProjectSpecific extends ProjectCommon` class (@todo replace global $MyCMS by parameter handling)

+Note/todo: MyCMS requires godsdev/tools which is stack with PHP/7.
+Therefore MyCMS is limited by PHP/7 as well.

 ## Deployment

 ### `/dist`

-Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder in order to start easily.
+Folder `/dist` contains initial _distribution_ files for a new project using MyCMS, therefore copy it to your new project folder in order to start easily.
 Replace the string `MYCMSPROJECTNAMESPACE` with your project namespace.
 (TODO: rector...)
 Replace the string `MYCMSPROJECTSPECIFIC` with other site specific information (Brand, Twitter address, phone number, database table_prefix in phinx.yml...).
 If you want to use your own table name prefix, please change the database related strings before first running [`./build.sh`](dist/build.sh).